Roxanne Reid - Africa Addict

 Root 44 Market, Stellenbosch

 Weekends are a time to visit a market in Stellenbosch.
-The Blaauwklippen Family Market takes place at Blaauwklippen wine farm every Sunday from 10:00 till 15:00.
+The Blaauwklippen Family Market takes place at Blaauwklippen wine farm on Saturdays and Sundays from 9:00 till 17:00.
 Find fresh produce, small antiques, arts and crafts, and lots of food to buy and enjoy as a picnic on the lawns.
 While you sip wine under the giant fig trees, there’s a range of activities to keep the kids entertained.
-Root 44 at Audacia wine farm has a range of arts and crafts, home-ware stalls and lots of food and craft drinks to enjoy.
-There’s also a play area to keep the kids happy.
+Leave your pets at home; only guide dogs allowed.

 You may also enjoy